The distro for the Standalone API Simulator™ contains few examples. Here is how to run them locally.

 Another way to run the examples is by using the simple API Client tool distributed with API Simulator.
 The

-README.txt file in the directory of each example contains more information.
+README.txt file in the directory of some of the examples contains more information.

 Notice that double quotes surrounding API Simulator script arguments are required if directory paths or file names contain any spaces.